Hou-Guojia/UID2021/README.md

 # UID2021: An Underwater Image Dataset for Evaluation of No-reference Quality Assessment Metrics
-The full text of this article can be accessed at:http://arxiv.org/abs/2204.08813 The UID2021 dataset will be publicly available soon.
+The full text of this article can be accessed at:http://arxiv.org/abs/2204.08813 \n The UID2021 dataset will be publicly available soon.